-Naturally, to be successful, you’ll need to have the cooking skills or hire someone that can.
-If you had the best looking restaurant in the world, with a team of highly trained professional waiters, in a world-class location, but your food was awful, then you would fail.
+Naturally, to be successful, you’ll need to have cooking skills or hire someone that can.
+If you had the best-looking restaurant in the world, with a team of highly trained professional waiters, in a world-class location, but your food was awful, then you would fail.
 Your food has to be great, and that’s one of the essential parts of creating a successful business providing BBQ food.

 Competition and Demand

 Is there a demand for BBQ in the location you’re planning to open?
 If not, why bother starting something that people don’t want?

 You could try to create awareness of your business and create a market, but that takes a lot of time and money.

 It’s better to open in a location where people already want what you have to offer.
 Keep in mind that you also want to avoid opening in an area where the market is saturated.
 When there is a lot of competition, it will be difficult for a newcomer to compete.
 You need to bring something to the market that doesn’t exist, or you need to improve on something that does.

 Naturally, each has its pros and cons, and each has different startup costs.
 The location of your business could affect your decisions; for example, if you’re planning on opening in a busy New York area, it might make more sense to have a food cart because it has low startup and operating costs and there are thousands of potential customers on the street.

 There are different styles of barbeque that are based on locations in the United States, such as Texas, North Carolina, South Carolina, Tennessee, etc., and each has a unique style and flavor.

 You may want to choose one style or a combination or even offer a top dish from each style.
 One way to expand what you offer is to introduce new dishes once a week and get feedback from your customers to identify which dish is the most popular.